RNtag12/networkanalysis/week3_networking_monitoring.md

 - Network Monitoring and Analysis
 Using Snort for Intrusion Detection

-### Monitor Traffic
+### Monitor and Blocking ICMP traffic

-From the Kali VM, ping the DVWA server.
+- From the Kali VM, ping the DVWA server.
 Use tcpdump on DVWA to capture the network packets: bash
 Copy code